-Article 3 Designation and Authorisation
+Article 3 Designation and Authorization

 - 1. Each Party shall have the right to designate as many airlines as it sees fit to operate the agreed services in accordance with this Agreement and to withdraw or modify such designations.
-The designations will be communicated in writing to the other Parties through diplomatic channels and to the Depositary. - 2.
-Upon receiving the corresponding designation and the request from the designated airline, in the manner and in accordance with the prescribed requirements for the operation approval, each Party will grant the appropriate operation permit as promptly as possible, provided: - the airline is incorporated in the territory of the State Party that designates it and it is headquartered in the territory of that Party. - the airline is under the effective regulatory control of the State Party that designates it; - the Party designating the airline complies with the provisions set forth in Article 8 (Safety) and Article 9 (Security); and - the designated airline is qualified to meet all other conditions established by law and in the regulations normally applied to the operation of international air transport services by the Party that reviews the request(s). - 3.
-Upon receiving the operation approval mentioned in paragraph 2, a designated airline may begin operation of the agreed services for which it has been designated, provided it complies with the applicable provisions of this Agreement and with the standards required by the Party that has granted the authorisation.
+The notifications will be communicated in writing to the other Parties through diplomatic channels and to the Depositary, as defined in Article 35 of this Agreement. - 2.
+Upon receiving the corresponding designation and the request from the designated airline, in the manner and in accordance with the prescribed requirements for the operation approval, each Party will grant the appropriate operation permit as promptly as possible, provided: - The airline is incorporated in the territory of a State Party that designates it and it is headquartered in the territory of that Party. - The airline is under the effective regulatory control of the State Party that designates it; - The Party designating the airline complies with the provisions set forth in Article 8 (Safety) and Article 9 (Security); and - The designated airline is qualified to meet all other conditions established by law and in the regulations normally applied to the operation of international air transport services by the Party that reviews the request(s). - 3.
+Upon receiving the operation approval mentioned in paragraph 2, a designated airline may begin operation of the agreed services for which it has been designated, provided it complies with the applicable provisions of this Agreement and with the standards required by the Party that has granted the authorization.

-Article 4 Refusal, Revocation and Limitation of Authorisation
+Refusal, Revocation and Limitation of Authorization

-- 1. The aeronautical authorities of each Party will have the right to refuse to grant the authorisations referred to in Article 3 (Designation and Authorisation) of this Agreement with respect to an airline designated by any of the other Parties, and to revoke and suspend said authorisations, or to impose temporary or permanent conditions on them: - in case they consider that the airline has not been incorporated in the territory of the State Party designating the airline and is not headquartered in the territory of that Party; - in case they consider that the airline is not under effective regulatory control of the State Party designating it;
+- 1. The aeronautical authorities of each Party will have the right to refuse to grant the authorizations referred to in Article 3 (Designation and Authorization) of this Agreement with respect to an airline designated by any of the other Parties, and to revoke and suspend said authorizations, or to impose temporary or permanent conditions on them: - In case they consider that the airline has not been incorporated in the territory of the Party designating the airline and is not headquartered in the territory of that Party; - In case they consider that the airline is not under effective regulatory control of the State Party designating it; - In case the Party designating the airline does not comply with the provisions of Article 8 on Safety and Article 9 on Security, and - In case such designated airline is not qualified to meet the other requirements prescribed based on the laws and regulations normally applied to the operation of international air transport services by the Party receiving the designation.

-- in case the Party designating the airline does not comply with the provisions of Article 8 on Safety and Article 9 on Security; and - in case such designated airline is not qualified to meet the other requirements prescribed based on the laws and regulations normally applied to the operation of international air transport services by the Party receiving the designation. - 2.
-Unless immediate measures are required to prevent the violation of the aforementioned laws and regulations or unless safety or security requires measures according to the provisions of Article 8 on Safety or Article 9 on Security, the rights listed in paragraph 1 of this Article will be exercised only after consultation by the aeronautical authorities in accordance with Article 31 (Consultations) of this Agreement.
+2. Unless immediate measures are required to prevent the violation of the aforementioned laws and regulations or unless safety or security requires measures according to the provisions of Article 8 on Safety or Article 9 on Security, the rights listed in paragraph 1 of this Article will be exercised only after consultation by the aeronautical authorities in accordance with Article 31 (Consultations) of this Agreement.